Sara-Tucker/python-notes/dictionary-hash-hashtable.md

 # Dictionary / Hash / Hash Table:
 Holds a collection of key-value pairs called pairs.
-It is unordered, values are accessed by keys and that's all.
+It is unordered; values are accessed by keys and that's all.

 <br>